 An immense inland sea in Cape Breton and a UNESCO World Heritage Site, Bras d’Or Lake has been at the centre of the lives of the island’s inhabitants for thousands of years.
-Now, one Mi’kmaq community is inviting people of all ages and abilities to experience the waterway on their land, with the help of Trans Canada Trail.
+Now, one Mi’kmaq community is inviting people of all ages and abilities to experience the waterway on their land – an initiative that TCT was honoured to contribute to.

 The access points form an integral part of Eskasoni First Nation’s tourism experience on Goat Island, where visitors can discover more about the nation’s culture through oral storytelling, guided tours, outdoor pursuits and crafts.